lydiawilliamsonsawyer/lydiawilliamsonsawyer.github.io/index.md

 My main interest is in the intersection between feelings and broader social and political conditions.
 This is an interest which has led me in many directions, including:

-Spirituality and Buddhism.
+**Spirituality and Buddhism**.
 I have spent time living in Buddhist communities and organised retreats with the Triratna Buddhist community on meditation and ecology.
 In 2024, I was involved in setting up a "Transforming Self and World" group at the London Buddhist Centre which involves regular public events to discuss the applicability of Buddhist teachings to current social and political issues.

-Digital technologies.
+**Digital technologies**.
 I am interested in the processes through which discourses of optimisation, efficiency, and producitivty are culturally mobilised to justify harmful and high-risk technological developments.
 I have recently written about the dangers of transitioning to a digital cashless economy for the LSE student newspaper, [forthcoming 28 Jan 26].

-Alternative, non-institutional learning.
+**Alternative, non-institutional learning**.
 I am passionate about accessible, participatory, and non-hierarchical forms of education.
 I engage with this interest through working at Kairos Counter-Club and as a member of the organising committee for AntiUniversity.

-Community living.
+**Community living**.
 I am drawn to alternative forms of community living and have lived and volunteered at various communities, co-housing projects, and ecovillages in the UK and Europe.
 The role of Nonviolent Communication for building and sustaining communities is a particular interest.